XelaNull/7DTD-WhiteRiver_ToC/README.md

 ### Questable Equipment:

+**VEHICLES**

+- **Amelia Earhart's Gyrocopter** - Discover the truth to what happened to Amelia Earhart and the crazy multi-seat flying contraption she invented.
+- **Spirit of Vengeance** - Take on an elite boss zombie and earn yourself a super-fast flaming motorcycle.

 **TOOLS:**

 - **Black Bart's Flaming Dig Tools** - Uncover the long-buried stash from the most famous stagecoach robber in the western U.S., providing a steel Pickaxe & Shovel with flaming mods and better stats than Vanilla.
 Stamina trait sure to keep you digging and digging and digging.